stolostron/cluster-backup-operator/README.md

 The Cluster Back up and Restore Operator [chart](https://github.com/stolostron/cluster-backup-chart) installs the [backup-restore-enabled](https://github.com/stolostron/cluster-backup-chart/blob/main/stable/cluster-backup-chart/templates/hub-backup-pod.yaml) Policy, used to inform on issues with the backup and restore component.

 The Policy has a set of templates which check for the following constraints and informs when any of them are violated.
-- backup and restore pod is running
+- Backup and restore operator pod is running
 - OADP operator pod is running
 - velero pod is running
 - a  `BackupStorageLocation.velero.io` resource was created and the status is `Available`
 - `Backup.velero.io` resources are available at the location sepcified by the `BackupStorageLocation.velero.io` resource and the backups were created by the this component `BackupSchedule.cluster.open-cluster-management.io` resource.
 This validates that the backups has been executed at least once.
+- if a `BackupSchedule.cluster.open-cluster-management.io` exists on the current cluster, the state is not `BackupCollision`.
 - if a `BackupSchedule.cluster.open-cluster-management.io` exists on the current cluster, the status is not in (Failed, or empty state).
 This ensures that if this cluster is the primary hub and is generating backups, the `BackupSchedule.cluster.open-cluster-management.io` status is healthy.
 - if a `Restore.cluster.open-cluster-management.io` exists on the current cluster, the status is not in (Failed, or empty state).
 This ensures that if this cluster is the secondary hub and is restoring backups, the `Restore.cluster.open-cluster-management.io` status is healthy.